Strong Determinism: Consequences of Strong Determinism

 \subsection{Explanation, Causation, and Counterfactuals}

-In this paper, I assume that fundamental laws are a key component to a successful scientific explanation in fundamental physics.
 Whether the laws are deterministic or strongly deterministic makes a difference to the kind of explanations we obtain from a physical theory.
 Here, I discuss the implications for (i) strong explanations, (ii) the Principle of Sufficient Reason, and (iii) causal explanations.

 (i) \textit{Strong explanations.} While determinism enables what I call \textit{conditional explanations}, strong determinism enables \textit{strong explanations}.
 For simplicity, consider again $F=ma$ with Newtonian gravitation (and appropriate boundary conditions), a familiar example of a deterministic dynamical law.
 Suppose it governs (or describes) a world of $N$ point particles (with positions, momenta, and Newtonian masses) moving in a 3-dimensional Euclidean space.
-Its explanatory power lies in the fact that such a simple law accounts for a bewildering variety of phenomena, from falling bodies on Earth to the patterns of planetary motion.
+Its explanatory power lies in the fact that such a simple law accounts for a bewildering variety of phenomena, from falling bodies on Earth to planetary motion.
 For any closed system in such a world, the law maps a state at a time uniquely to a state at another time.
 For the universe as a whole, the law accounts for a general temporal pattern (cf. \cite{russell1913notion}): \begin{description} \item[(A)] If the state of the universe is $S$ at $t$, then the state of the universe is $S'=f(S, t, t')$ at $t'$, where $f$ is a simple function. \end{description}

 We may say that the state of the universe at $t'$ is explained by the state of the universe at $t$ together with the deterministic laws.
 As such, the type of explanation has a conditional form: conditional on the state of the universe at $t$, deterministic laws explain the state of the universe at $t'$.
-Call it a \textit{conditional explanation}.
+Call it a \textit{conditional explanation}.\footnote{This is an instance of the Deductive-Nomological (DN) Model of explanation.
+See \cite{sep-scientific-explanation} for a review.}